Proposals Due Friday, June 29th, 2018

 1.3 General education and special requirements that the course fulfills;

 1.4 Enrollment statistics over the past 3 years, including Summer, and which terms(s) the course is usually offered.
+Preference will be given to 4-unit courses with potential enrollment of over 40 students.

 2. Pedagogical Expertise